Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Convex Formulation of Optimal off-Road Navigation

-where ${\bf f}(\bx)\in {\cal C}^1(\bX,\mR^n)$ and ${\bf g}\in {\cal C}^1(\bX,\mR^m)$.
-Following assumption is made on the control dynamical system and the controller for the system (\ref{sys}). \begin{assumption} For the optimal off-road navigation problem we assume that the optimal control input is feedback in nature i.e., $\bu=\bk(\bx)\in {\cal C}^1(\bX)$, such that the cost function corresponding to this input is finite. \end{assumption} With the above assumption we can write the feedback control system in the form
+We make the following assumption on the control dynamical system and the controller for the system \eqref{eq:sys_control}. \begin{assumption} For the optimal off-road navigation problem, we assume that the optimal control input is feedback in nature, i.e., $\bu=\bk(\bx)\in {\cal C}^1(\bX)$, such that the cost function corresponding to this input is finite. \end{assumption} With the above assumption, we can write the feedback control system in the form

+Now, we will consider the following definition of almost everywhere (a.e.) stability as introduced in \cite{vaidya2008lyapunov}. \begin{definition} [Almost everywhere (a.e.) stability] The equilibrium point or an attractor set of the system (\ref{closed_sys}) represented by $A$ is said to be a.e. stable w.r.t. measure $\mu_0\in {\cal M}(\bX)$ if

+\end{definition} This paper's main results ensure that the feedback control obtained for the navigation is a.e. stable with respect to the target set of \eqref{closed_sys}.
+We next introduce the following definitions of linear operators \cite{lasota1998chaos}. \begin{definition}[Koopman Operator]$\mathds{U}_t:{\cal L}_{\infty}(\bX)\rightarrow{\cal L}_{\infty}(\bX)$ for (\ref{closed_sys}) is given by